BenCaiello/PalmettoBUG/docs/source/WelcometoPalmettoBUG.rst

    >>> pip install -r "/path/to/environments/file.txt"

-Which should recreate the environment in question, allowing you to easily install PalmettoBUG & isoSegDenoise into it without needing any additional dependencies, and without needing to worry about dependency conflicts.
+Which should recreate the environment in question, allowing you to easily install PalmettoBUG into it without needing any additional dependencies (except -- potentially -- those associated with isoSegDenoise), and without needing to worry about dependency conflicts.

 Example Data
 ~~~~~~~~~~~~~